Blog

 The Cloud is Now

 The media technology industry has this year been characterised by announcements from important operators and suppliers about cloud-based media operations implementations.
 This has been the case for us too with an ever-increasing ratio of projects being BLAM-in-the-cloud.
 In early customer engagements over the past 12-months there is a clear assumption that the technology offering will be a cloud-based service and the pricing model SaaS.
-Having annually forecast that this would be the year that cloud dominated we decided to emphasise our position at IBC with a 30mcloud made of balloons as our ‘stand’.
+Having annually forecast that this would be the year that cloud dominated we decided to emphasise our position at IBC with a 30m2 cloud made of balloons as our ‘stand’.
 The installation amused many passers-by and the point landed: Blue Lucy are focusing on the cloud first for service provision and in supporting operational migration up there.

 Inflection